RocketChat/Rocket.Chat/.changeset/tiny-toes-fail.md

 '@rocket.chat/meteor': minor
 ---

-Introduced new methods for Rocket.Chat Apps to interact with livechat: `findRoomsByAgentId` and `countRoomsByAgentId`
+Introduced new methods for Rocket.Chat Apps to interact with livechat: `findOpenRoomsByAgentId` and `countOpenRoomsByAgentId`